 - What large (global, chapter-level) changes do you need to make first?
 Second?

 - What worries you about your opening?
 Your middle?
 Your conclusion?

 - How can you increase the reader’s engagement in the narrative?

 - Which scenes might you summarize?
 Which summaries need to become scenes?

 - How do you plan to show change in characters in the next draft?

-And make a revision plan or at least a list of several “next drafts.”
+Make a revision plan or at least a list of several “next drafts.”

-- Save sentence-level/grammar issues for the last draft.
+- Save sentence-level/grammar issues for the summer.